ConsVin/hw_conv2d/README.md

 # Window Buffer 2D

-There 2 version of window buffer mechanims are presented now
+There are 2 versions of window buffer mechanim presented now

 - Use version 1 in case of relatively small `N,K,BDW` (initial case)
 - use version 2 for large image processing (better for extended versions)

-Future enchancments:
+Future enhancements:
 - [ ] Utilize BRAM for data storage
 - [ ] Implement "classic" 2D convolution Kernel